mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

         self.g = 1 + n
 ```

 With this in place we can then express encryption.
-In mathematical terms this is done via the following equation
+In mathematical terms this is done via the following equation:

 <img src="/assets/paillier/enc.png" style="width: 50%;"/>

-that we can write in code as follows.
+that we can write in Python as follows:

 ```python
 def enc(ek, x, r):